 - August 2022 – Gloriavale applies to the judge to exclude 297 paragraphs of evidence and two full briefs from the plaintiffs and witnesses affidavits, arguing they were either scandalous, hearsay or opinion.
 Mr Skelton QC, counsel for the second defendants, said the briefs of evidence which had been filed for the plaintiffs presented a dark picture of life in Gloriavale in general and a wide-range of grievances against the second defendants.
 He submitted that large portions of the evidence had no relevance, or alternatively, very little relevance, to whether or not the plaintiffs were employees of the second defendants.
 Much of it was scandalous in nature and gave every appearance of having been included to embarrass or prejudice the second defendants.Judge B A Corkill was selected for this job and he found around 90%+ was found to be admissible.
 Issues of sexual misconduct and anything related to background and power and control were allowed to remain.
 Read the judgement here: https://www.employmentcourt.govt.nz/assets/Documents/Decisions/2022-NZEmpC-145-Pilgrim-v-Attorney-General-No-6-jud-180822.pdf

-- Girls Employment Case starts on 29 Aug 2022, There are 20 witnesses for the prosecution.
+- Girls Employment Case starts on 29 Aug 2022, There are 20 witnesses for the prosecution and 30 witnesses for the defendants.
 The Attorney General will stand in the dock to represent the Labour Inspectorate (Defendant One).
-We are not yet sure who will be witnessing for Gloriavale.
+Gloriavale Shepherds are Defendant Two.

 - March 2023 – Employment Court trial ends after 2.5 months in court spread over 7 months, 50 witnesses, in ChCh, Greymouth and Gloriavale.